giuven95/MovieRecommenderSystem/README.md

 - **Neighbor-based**

 Neighborhood-based techniques can be described as automating the concept of *word of mouth*.
 Generally they are very simple to implement; in the least sophisticated case, only one hyperparameter is present (the number of neighbors chosen).
-They also have good explainability and require no costly training phase. [[6]](#6)
+They also have good explainability and require no training phase. [[6]](#6)

 - **Top-N**